-Property numbers
+Stock numbers

-Growth in property numbers underpins the Companies trading capability, ensuring we can provide a credible selection of quality cottages (standard and location) across the United Kingdom, Ireland and New Zealand.
+Growth in stock numbers underpins the Companies trading capability, ensuring we can provide a credible selection of quality cottages and caravans (standard and location) across the United Kingdom, Ireland and New Zealand.

-Growth in Cottage levels for 2021 was below behind the levels of previous years due to a combination of limited physical access, due to Covid-19, for extended periods in the first half of the year.
-Property readiness then reduced property growth rates in the second half of the year, due to supply chain issues caused by the post Covid-19 environment.
+Growth in Cottage levels in New Zealand for 2022 were behind the levels of previous years due to a limited physical access, due to Covid-19, for extended periods.
+Growth levels in UK Core Cottage Agency division has been restored to pre-Covid levels.

-The number of Cottages where Sykes Cottages Group act as an agent as at 30th September 2021 was 21,833 (2020: 20,349).
+The number of Cottages where UK Core Cottage Agency and International division act as an agent as at 30th September 2022 was 24,234 (2021: 21,833).